How entitlements are resolved

 - Select the feature from the catalog.

 - Keep the default value or open the row to set a product-specific value.
+If the feature has no catalog default, you must provide an explicit value for the product grant to save.

 - Click Save.